-Ultimately, the BCN3D Sigma is a powerful and versatile 3D printer that’s ideal for those looking to turn ideas into reality quickly.
-However, its large size and high price point make it unaffordable for all but well-established companies.
+Ultimately, the BCN3D Sigma is a powerful and versatile 3D printer that’s perfect for those looking to turn ideas into reality quickly.
+However, its large size and high price point make it unaccessible for all but well-established companies.

 Let’s say you’re looking for a 3D printer.
 It’s to be used in a professional setting so it has to be capable of creating high-quality prints.
 You’ve checked the budget, though, and realized there’s no way you’ll be able to justify spending tens of thousands on a top-of-the-line 3D printer.

-This would be a problem, except we’ve found just the printer for you.
-It’s called the BCN3D Sigma, and while it costs a little more than some, it’s actually pretty reasonably priced considering everything it offers.
+This would be an issue, except we’ve found just the perfect printer for you.
+It’s called the BCN3D Sigma, and while it costs a little more than others, it’s actually pretty reasonably priced considering everything it offers.
 Take a look at its specifications below, and keep reading for a full, in-depth review.

 |Supported Materials||PLA, ABS, Nylon, PET-G, TPU, PVA, Composites|

 One thing immediately stands out about this model: it has two extruders.
 This is fairly rare, even among high-end printers, but it has real implications on your printing speed.
 Further, you’ll be able to use two materials (or two colors) at the same time, for more complex prints.
 That’s a good start!

 Here’s the thing, though: the Sigma is absolutely huge (18.3 x 17.3 x 26.5”) and weighs 46lbs.
 You’re definitely going to need a dedicated printing space but this large frame does come with a silver lining: it allows you to create some extremely large models.

 We were pleased to see that the LCD screen is bigger than average, and the user interface is clean and uncluttered, which makes for a less frustrating experience.
 While this printer might come with several advanced features, it certainly looks easy enough to use, even if you’re not particularly tech-savvy.